openstack-archive/fuel-docs/pages/release-notes/v3-1-grizzly.rst

 .. contents:: :local:
   :depth: 1
+  :backlinks: none

 Fuel 3.1 with Integrated Graphical and Command Line controls
 ------------------------------------------------------------

-In earlier releases, Fuel was distributed as two packages – ``Fuel Web`` for graphical workflow, and ``Fuel Library`` for command-line based manipulation.
+In earlier releases, Fuel was distributed as two packages – `Fuel Web` for graphical workflow, and `Fuel Library` for command-line based manipulation.
 Starting with this 3.1 release, we’ve integrated these two capabilities into a single offering, referred to simply as Fuel.
 If you used Fuel Web, you’ll see that capability along with its latest improvements to that capability in the the Fuel User Interface (UI), providing a streamlined, graphical console that enables a point-and-click experience for the most commonly deployed configurations.
-Advanced users with more complex environmental needs can still get command-line access to the underlying deployment engine (aka ``Fuel Library``).
+Advanced users with more complex environmental needs can still get command-line access to the underlying deployment engine (aka `Fuel Library`).

 Option to deploy Red Hat Enterprise Linux® OpenStack® Platform
 --------------------------------------------------------------